Babul Supriyo faces protest during visit to cyclone-hit areas

 The minister also visited Fraserganj later in the day, where he met locals and enquired about their condition post the cyclone, which made landfall on Saturday between Bengal and Bangladesh coasts.
 "I visited 'Bulbul'-hit Namkhana & Bakkhali, where the storm left a trail of destruction rendering thousands homeless.
 Several locals complained about lack of relief materials and food for the last four days.
 The TMC, however, will continue to engage in dirty politics," he told reporters.

-This is for the second time in two months when Supriyo faced protests in Bengal.
-On September 19, the Union minister was gheraoed by a section of students at Jadavpur University, where he was scheduled to attend a program organized by Akhil Bharatiya Vidyarthi Parishad.
+This is the second time in two months when Supriyo faced protests in Bengal.
+On September 19, the Union minister was gheraoed by a section of students at Jadavpur University, where he was scheduled to attend a programme organised by Akhil Bharatiya Vidyarthi Parishad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)